Noilly Prat: Manufacturing process

 The process used today is virtually unchanged since the 1850s.
 Noilly Prat is made exclusively from white grape varieties grown in the Marseillan area, principally Picpoul de Pinet and Clairette.
 These produce light, fruity wines which are matured in massive Canadian oak casks inside the original storerooms.
 The wine stays in these casks for 8 months, maturing and absorbing the flavour of the wood, before being transferred to smaller oak barrels which are taken outside and left for a year.
 Here they are exposed to the sun, wind, and low winter temperatures, while the wine is slowly changing.
 The result is a wine that is dry, full-bodied and amber coloured, similar to Madeira or Sherry.
 During the year outside, 6 to 8% of the volume is lost to evaporation, the "angels' share".

 Brought back inside and left to rest for a few months, the wines are then blended together into oak casks.
-A small quantity of Mistelle (grape juice and alcohol) is added to the wines in order to soften them, along with a dash of fruit essence to accentuate their flavour.
+A small quantity of mistelle (grape juice and alcohol) is added to the wines in order to soften them, along with a dash of fruit essence to accentuate their flavour.

 In the oak casks, a process of maceration, supposedly unique to Noilly Prat, takes place over a period of three weeks.
 A blend of some twenty herbs and spices is added by hand every day.
 The exact mix of herbs and spices that goes into Noilly Prat is a closely guarded secret, but includes camomile, bitter orange peel, nutmeg, centaury (yellow gentian), coriander, and cloves.
 After a further six weeks, the finished product is ready for bottling and is shipped in tankers to Beaucaire, Gard, where it is bottled by Martini & Rossi.

 Variants

 The vast bulk of Noilly Prat wine is the Original French Dry vermouth.
-It is enjoyed as a chilled aperitif and in martini cocktails.
-However, three special variants have been made:
+Three variants are also made: